10-3-pursuit/react-recipe-diary/README.md

 <img src="./src/images/comfort.jpg" width="250" height="400">

+**This is an exercise in passing props to components, making lists, and making calculations.**

 ### Header Component:

 - Pass a name object as a prop from the App component to the Header Component.